Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 600 Highland Avenue

 Madison, WI 53792

 The Madison office of Vivent Health has a team of healthcare providers, prevention specialists, and pharmacists who create individualized plans to help prevent hepatitis, HIV, and other STDs.
-It offers free, confidential HIV and STD testing for gonorrhea, chlamydia, syphilis, herpes, and hepatitis B and C as part of its prevention services.
+It offers free, confidential HIV testing, Hepatitis C, Syphilis and access to PrEP.
 Individuals may also qualify for free at-home HIV testing kits.
-Clinic hours are Monday through Friday from10 a.m. to 4:30 p.m., but appointments can be made outside these hours if necessary.
+Clinic hours are Monday through Friday from 8 a.m. to 5 p.m., but appointments can be made outside these hours if necessary.

 600 Williamson Street, Suite H